 If you find yourself wanting a square footage for your kitchen, all you may have to do is reorganize and equip your kitchen with all the essentials needed for maximum utility.
 You may not need to blow out the walls to achieve just that.
 You can start by replacing large shelves with cabinet-height pullout drawers that are wider.
 Additionally, this should contain racks for kitchen items.

 Bring in natural light

-Before you consider cutting up holes in your walls, consider a less invasive way of introducing natural light.
+Before you consider cutting up holes in your walls, think a less invasive way of introducing natural light.
 This is way less expensive and quite easy to do.
-Brightening up a windowless room is as easy as installing a “light tube” which is designed to slip between roof rafters and would funnel the sunshine down the living space.
+Brightening up a windowless room is as comfortable as installing a “light tube” which is designed to slip between roof rafters and would funnel the sunshine down the living space.

 It would amaze you just how much you can save by bringing in natural light to your rooms this way.

 Consider long-term costs, not just the short-term gains

 If you are planning to renovate, consider what is there to win not only for the short term but the long term as well.
 It is in this case that quality beats quantity.
 So, even if you have to shell out a few extra pesos for a renovation, consider if it gives you better long-term options.

 After all, you might be skimping on costs today, but if the improvements you introduce are not of quality, you will end up spending more in the oncoming months once they start breaking down.

 Depending on the scale of renovations you are about to do, you may not exactly need an engineer’s pundit advice which would invariably include great meetings, several sets of construction drawings and multiple job site visits—which, when accumulated, could cost you.

 However, you may be able to gain an architect’s perspective and design savvy by having him undertake a one-time design consultation which would cost you considerably lesser and would give you a better insight about what to do with your renovations.